Hear that ping in your inbox? You know what it is.

 “Everyone thought it would really change and move things across to this type of model, but the completion rates for MOOCs actually turned out to be extremely low.
 That’s despite having many benefits and that they can be effective,” said Christie.

-MOOCs’ completion rates are lucky to achieve 15 per cent, according to the edtech news website, EdSurge.
-This may be because the content tends to replicate the traditional ‘teacher as sage’ transmission form of instruction.
+MOOCs’ completion rates are lucky to achieve 15 per cent, according to the edtech news website EdSurge.
+This may be because the content tends to replicate the traditional "teacher as sage" transmission form of instruction.
 Inquiry or project-based, self-directed or more interactive learning isn’t the norm there.
 As well, they rarely result in a formal credential, although some universities do offer full degrees through MOOCs.

-Christie continues: “Ultimately, in a few years’ time, we won’t know exactly which tools will be most effective or appropriate and who knows what capability might come out that we’re not aware of now.”
+Christie continued, “Ultimately, in a few years’ time, we won’t know exactly which tools will be most effective or appropriate and who knows what capability might come out that we’re not aware of now.”

+Why go it alone then?
 This is where partnering and leadership come in.

 “We’re lucky Kaplan can tap into our colleagues around the world and a lot of partners.
 So, we can either try to transform our offerings ourselves, or we can leverage from other parts of Kaplan, or we can do it with partners, who will make sure we’re keeping up to date,” said Christie.